Keith Thiele: Second World War

-RAF Bomber Command
+Bomber Command

-Thiele was posted to an operational training unit before being transferred to the Canadian No. 405 Squadron at RAF Pocklington a few miles east of York, equipped with Wellington IIs.
+Thiele was posted to an operational training unit before being transferred to the Canadian No. 405 Squadron at RAF Pocklington a few miles east of York, equipped with Vickers Wellington II medium bombers.
 Thiele's first mission was almost his last.
 Returning from Cherbourg in France in January 1942, Thiele got the green light to land, but as he touched down was confronted by another aircraft.
 The two planes collided engine to engine, ripping the wings off.
 The court of inquiry absolved him.
-On 30–31 May 1941, flying a Halifax, Thiele took part in the thousand-bomber raid on Cologne.
-By late October 1941, Thiele had completed 32 operations flying both Halifaxes and Wellingtons.
+Thiele flew 21 sorties in Wellingtons before the squadron converted to Handley Page Halifax medium bomber and on 30–31 May 1941, flying one of these, Thiele took part in the thousand-bomber raid on Cologne.
 There followed a number of missions over Essen amidst very heavy flak and German searchlight exposure.
 Thiele was promoted straight from pilot officer to flight lieutenant, skipping the intermediate rank of flying officer, and then to squadron leader in the space of a few months.
-Later, 22-year-old Thiele would revert to the rank of flight lieutenant in order to return immediately to operations rather than becoming a flight instructor.

-In August 1942, after completing a further 25 missions, Thiele would be awarded the Distinguished Flying Cross (DFC).
+Thiele was awarded the Distinguished Flying Cross (DFC) in August 1942.
 His citation in part read: "he has shown great skill and has pressed home his attacks regardless of opposition.
-His keenness and efficiency have been an inspiration to other members of the Squadron.
-He has always been a leader and has just proved a thoroughly courageous and skilled Flight Commander".
-He was then granted six months leave.

-At the end of 1942, after only two months leave, Thiele was one of the volunteers to return to active service on Lancaster bomber, when he was transferred to the Australian No. 467 Squadron stationed at RAF Bottesford.
+A fine leader and a courageous flight commander, this officer has set a most praiseworthy example".
+He completed a tour of operations in September, having completed 32 sorties.
+He was rested and sent to an Operational Training Unit to serve as an instructor but quickly found this duty unsatisfactory.
+He dropped a rank, back to flight lieutenant, in order to return to operations.
+After converting to the Avro Lancaster heavy bomber, Thiele was posted to the Australian No. 467 Squadron.
 He took severe risks and displayed leadership, tending to a sick comrade on one flight, and on another mission to Berlin flying low enough to knock out Nazi searchlights and anti-aircraft.
 In March 1943, Bomber Command ordered an attack on Nuremberg into the heart of the Third Reich.